julie-christopoulos/julie-christopoulos.github.io/project.md

 [sarch_tr] = standardizeData(arch_tr,min_arch,max_arch);
 ```

 A **supervised learning** learning approach was implemented to predict altitudes of mixed layer heights (in meters) for multiple flights within the ACT-America and CPEX-CV field campaigns.
 23 flights were randomized and split into training (19 flights) and testing (5 flights).
 A regression ensemble approach was implemented to model the height values.
 Bootstrap aggregating (bagging) was selected to help reduce overfitting and the impact of outliers within the training data.
+Additionally, I opted to enable the surrogate decision splits.
+I opted for this method since a number of the predictros contained missing data.
+This way if a predictor was missing for a particular observation, a decision could be made based on other available predictors.
+Lastly, for each tree in the ensemble, the MaxNumSplits was set to 200 in order to restrict the tree depth and control its complexity.
+After several test cases, I found this value performs well.

 ## Implementation
 ```matlab